You can become heroes tomorrow, Arthur tells Pak players

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 MANCHESTER: Great coaches are almost always the ones who can inspire their charges to achieve greatness.
-They are usually the ones who strike a chord especially during crunch occasions.
+They are usually the ones who strike a chord especially during crunch occasions, writes Khalid Hussain.

 Whether Mickey Arthur is a great coach might always be a debatable issue.